Dealing

 to rear.

-good reason is to turn him quickly in very small circles.
-This will
+reason is to turn him quickly in very small circles.
+This will distract

-distract him.
-After a few turns ride him on strongly - and remember
+him.
+After a few turns ride him on strongly - and remember to reward

 - Some horses are better ridden quietly